acg-team/ConSTRain-analyses/analyses/1000Genomes/README.md

-# Analysis of STRs in CNVs in 1000 Genomes triads
+# Analysis of STRs in CNVs in 1000 Genomes family trios
 ## Overview of samples of interest
 Pedigree information for the 3202 samples included in the latest phase of the 1000 Genomes project is provided here: [https://www.internationalgenome.org/data-portal/data-collection/30x-grch38](https://www.internationalgenome.org/data-portal/data-collection/30x-grch38).
 ```bash